-Little, yellow (or red), different.
+Little, orange, different.
 It’s a massage tool and is the easiest way to recover from one run, while simultaneously preparing for another run.
 Some big-budget teams have a massage therapist on board.
 La-di-dah!
-For the rest of us, The Stick works great.
-It is a segmented rolling pin designed to massage and penetrate the muscle tissue to help reduce lactic acid build up and work out fascial and adhesions and muscle trauma (knots).
+For the rest of us, The Tiger Tail works great.
+It is a segmented or padded rolling pin designed to massage and penetrate the muscle tissue to help reduce lactic acid build up and work out fascial and adhesions and muscle trauma (knots).

 Sounds fun, huh?
-Areas of focus: Lower posterior (back) leg (soleus, gasctoc, posterior tib.
+Areas of focus: Lower posterior (back) leg (soleus, gastroc, posterior tib.
 IT Band: outside of upper leg between hip and knee.
-The Stick is the single reason, outside of my loving wife, that I am able to run the way I do.
+The Tiger Tail is the single reason, outside of my loving wife, that I am able to run the way I do.